How to Add Social Media Icons to an Email Signature

 This chart is your best tool for improving pacing and structure.

 The best feedback often comes from a small, trusted group before you've even posted.
-While TikTok doesn't have a "Close Friends" feature, you can easily create one elsewhere.
+While TikTok doesn't have a "Close Friends" feature, you can create one elsewhere.

-This strategy takes a little more effort but builds deep loyalty.
+This strategy takes more effort but builds deep loyalty.
 Go through your comments and identify 5–10 people who consistently leave thoughtful, insightful remarks - not just fire emojis.
 Send them a personal message:

 "Hey [Name]!
 I really appreciate your thoughtful comments on my videos.
 I'm finishing up a new one about [topic] and would love to get your honest opinion on the draft before I post it.
 No worries if you're busy, but I'd really value your perspective!"